Executives Beware: DOJ’s New Yates Memo Signals Focus on Prosecuting Individuals

 The biggest thrust of the new memo is that it directs federal prosecutors to aggressively investigate and prosecute more individuals who are involved in committing corporate crimes.
 Historically, individual prosecutors have always had broad discretion to consider bringing charges against both organizations and culpable individuals – depending upon the unique facts and circumstances of each case.

-This new guidance lists six key steps that are designed to strengthen DOJ’s pursuit of individual criminal liability.
-After listing the following steps out verbatim as they appeared in the memo, I will briefly highlight some problems and concerns.
+This new guidance lists six key steps that are designed to strengthen DOJ’s pursuit of individual criminal liability:

-- “Absent extraordinary circumstances, no corporate resolution will provide protections from criminal or civil liability or any individuals.”
+- “Absent extraordinary circumstances, no corporate resolution will provide protection from criminal or civil liability or any individuals;”

-- “Corporate cases should not be resolved without a clear plan to resolve related individual cases before the stature of limitations expires and declinations as to individuals in such cases must be memorialized.”
+- “Corporate cases should not be resolved without a clear plan to resolve related individual cases before the stature of limitations expires and declinations as to individuals in such cases must be memorialized;” and

 - “Civil attorneys should consistently focus on individuals as well as the company and evaluate whether to bring suit against an individual based on considerations beyond that individual’s ability to pay.”